-Game Day Crock Pot Meatballs are a crowd pleasing appetizer perfect to enjoy while cheering on your favorite team!
-Tender meatballs cooked low and slow in the Crock-Pot in a tangy, sweet sauce are super easy to make giving you more time to join in the fun.
+Game Day Crock Pot Meatballs are a crowd-pleasing appetizer, perfect for enjoying while cheering on your favorite team!
+Tender meatballs cooked low and slow in the Crock-Pot in a tangy, sweet sauce are super easy to make, giving you more time to join in the fun.

-One of the all-time favorite foods in our house is meatballs.
-I’ve been making them for years and thought at some point, everyone would get tired of them.
-Uh no, no way.
-That’s not happening, at least not any time soon.
+One of our all-time favorite foods in our house is meatballs.
+I’ve been making them for years and thought, at some point, everyone would get tired of them.
+Uh, no, no way.
+That’s not happening, at least not anytime soon.

 I have several different meatball recipes that I use depending on the occasion.
-They are on constant rotation for a weeknight meal and are ideal to serve at parties.
-Recently, Mr. A Southern Soul had some friends over to watch a football game which meant there needed to be some good eats to enjoy.
-I decided to make a new version of my BBQ meatballs and wow, were they a hit!
+They are on constant rotation for a weeknight meal and are ideal for serving at parties.

 Ingredients Needed To Make Game Day Crock Pot Meatballs